Mesonychia

-One genus, Dissacus, had successfully spread to Europe and North America by the early Paleocene.
-Dissacus was a jackal-sized predator that has been found all over the Northern Hemisphere, but species of a closely related or identical genus, Ankalagon, from the early to middle Paleocene of New Mexico, were far larger, growing to the size of a bear.
+Mesonychids, as well as mesonychians as a whole, first appeared in fossil record in the Early Paleocene of East Asia with Dissacus rotundus, Yantanglestes, Hukoutherium, and Dissaccussium.
+Dissacus would later disperse into North America during the Early Paleocene, before dispersing into Northwestern Europe by the end of it.
+Dissacus was a jackal-sized predator, but taxon of a closely related or identical genus, Ankalagon, from the early to middle Paleocene of New Mexico, were far larger, growing to the size of a bear.
 A later genus, Pachyaena, entered North America by the earliest Eocene, where it evolved into species that were at least as large.
-Mesonychians in North America were by far the largest predatory mammals during the early Paleocene to middle Eocene.
+Mesonychids were largest predatory mammals in North America and Europe during the Late Paleocene to Middle Eocene.
+In Asia, the record of their history suggests they grew gradually larger and more predatory over time, then shifted to scavenging and bone-crushing lifestyle.